primaryobjects/quantum-tunneling/readme.md

 ## Synopsis

-This document is an analysis of the probabilities of quantum tunneling to occur at various semiconductor barrier sizes with consideration for the current manufactoring process.
+This document is an analysis of the probabilities of quantum tunneling to occur at various semiconductor barrier sizes with consideration for the current manufacturing process.

 The analaysis includes a select data-set of 9 examples by year and semiconductor barrier size.
 The results of the analysis demonstrate insignificant effects from quantum tunneling for recent years.
 However, a significant increase in quantum tunneling probability within semiconductors begins to appear at year 2025.